|Click here to download poster.|

 As Christians, we are called to reach out to and pray for all migrants to emphasize the unity of the human family and the values of acceptance, hospitality and love of neighbour.

-On Sunday, January 18, 2015 at 3:00 pm, Mass will be celebrated by Archbishop J. Michael Miller, CSB for the 4th year in our Archdiocese as a universal church at Our Lady of Sorrows.
+On Sunday, January 18, 2015 at 3:00 pm, Mass was celebrated by Archbishop J. Michael Miller, CSB for the 4th year in our Archdiocese as a universal church at Our Lady of Sorrows.

-The planning, which began in September, supported by our Spiritual director Father Leonardo Rocha, CS, includes 14 different ethnic groups who have collaborated and are preparing the liturgy and celebration that will follow.
+The planning, which began in September, supported by our Spiritual director Father Leonardo Rocha, CS, includes 14 different ethnic groups who have collaborated and are preparing the liturgy and celebration that followed.

 Message from Archbishop J. Michael Miller, CSB